 The last couple of days I’ve had to make some quick decisions as we only have a short term rental for a number of weeks, so need to move into our home fairly soon.
 These initial selections (which I’ve shared with my email subscribers) had to be products that were either in stock, or could be shipped quickly (i.e from Auckland).
 NZ are experiencing lengthy delays and long lead times for products right now, so my choices were limited, but in some ways that made it easier to choose!
 Also, having a distinct and clear vision for our renovation, ruled out many options too.

-A couple of the selections are our black stain for our exterior cedar cladding, beautiful golden-honey natural oak engineered flooring, sisal carpet, brass tapware, dark charcoal bathroom floor tiles which will be laid in a herringbone pattern, board and batten cladding throughout, this beautiful Sanderson wallpaper for Eva’s room, adorable brass wall lights from the UK, and a pre-made vanity which is the nicest “off the shelf” vanity I’ve ever come across!
+A couple of the selections are our black stain for our exterior cedar cladding, beautiful golden-honey natural oak engineered flooring, sisal carpet, brass tapware, charcoal bathroom floor tiles which will be laid in either a herringbone or brick bond pattern, board and batten cladding throughout, this beautiful Sanderson wallpaper for Eva’s room, adorable brass wall lights from the UK, and a pre-made vanity which is the nicest “off the shelf” vanity I’ve ever come across!

 Will be sharing more selections next week with my subscribers (so sign up if you want links to sources and to see more of the design), including more lighting, paint colours, another wallpaper selection, our internal doors and hardware, curtain fabric, and our metal fireplace design for the family room!